The Faculty of Kinesiology

 The University of Calgary is committed to providing a campus that respects and promotes human rights, personal dignity, civility, and the health and safety of all members of our campus community.

 The Faculty of Kinesiology recognizes that diverse faculty, staff, students and alumni benefit and enrich the work, teaching, learning and research experiences of the entire campus and broader community.
-Therefore, we are committed to removing barriers that have been and continue to be, encountered by equity-seeking groups, including women, Indigenous peoples, racialized persons, persons with disabilities, LGBTQI2S+ individuals, persons of different sizes, and individuals from across the social classes.
+Therefore, we are committed to removing constructed barriers that continue to negatively impact equity-deserving groups, including women, Indigenous and racialized people, people with disabilities, LGBTQI2S+ individuals, people of different sizes, individuals from across social classes, and all their intersections.

 Equality, Diversity & Inclusion

 A wonderfully animated video about equality, diversity and inclusion in the workplace.

 Find out what being a part of equity, diversity, and inclusion is all about.

 The first step to making the workplace Bias-free is to create self-awareness.